USAFA-ECE/ece386-book/book/b2-edge/edge-intro.md

 From the [DTS N45 Flyer](https://www.apsensing.com/fileadmin/landingpages/dtsn45series/downloads/Flyer_DTS_N45-Series.pdf)

-> - longest range of up to 70km.
+> - Range of up to 70km.
 > - Designed to operate everywhere - from the desert to the arctic... allows deployment in hazardous areas (EX-Zones).
 > - Cyber Security: VxWorks – the Real-Time Operating System used in mission critical applications, e.g. the aerospace industry.
 > - Modern, easy to use web interface to set up and configure the system.